 The procurement review was conducted following a management request for internal audit assistance.
 The procurement function became the responsibility of the finance function from the 1st April 2011 following a restructure.
-The procurement audit was designed to assess the design and operation of controls within provide procurement and recommendations to help management improve controls these where necessary.
+The procurement audit was designed to assess the design and operation within of controls provide procurement and recommendations to help management controls improve these where necessary.